barryclark/jekyll-now/codebreaker_2018/_posts/2018-02-24-CodeBreaker-2018-Task-5.md

 title: NSA Codebreaker 2018, Task 5
 ---

-Task 5 asks us to determine what IPs on a subnet have been compromised, based on the victim ids we found in task 4.
+Task 5 asks us to determine what IPs on 10.130.0.0/16 have been compromised, based on the victim ids we found in task 4.

 The TOTP that each contract originally used to for authentication needs to be found, otherwise there are 2^16 IP addresses and  10^6 TOTPs to check, 65,536,000,000 combinations.
 Below is the general flow when a victim is compromised, further details can be found [here]().